 Teach Your Children more about Monarchs with The Story of Chester, the Monarch Caterpillar/Larva.
 This lovely children’s photo storybook incorporates accurate science about the monarch butterfly life cycle with an engaging story and exquisite photographs.
 The book satisfies the STEM curriculum in Pre-K thru 3rd grade; and children ages 3 thru 10 love Chester.

-For even more on butterflies, go to the North American Butterfly Association
+Go to the North American Butterfly Association for even more on butterflies.

-For listings and photos of the many types of butterflies, click here.
+Lists and photos of the many types of butterflies, are found here.

 For more information on NGB Pollinator Friendly Flowers, click here

 National Garden Bureau credits Eleanore Lewis as the original author of this article.

 “This post is provided as an educational/inspirational service of the National Garden Bureau and our members.
 Please credit and link to National Garden Bureau and author member if applicable when using all or parts of this article.”